gardener/landscaper/docs/technical/target_types.md

 **Type**: `landscaper.gardener.cloud/kubernetes-cluster`

-There are three variants for the configuration of targets of type  `landscaper.gardener.cloud/kubernetes-cluster`
+There are two variants for the configuration of targets of type  `landscaper.gardener.cloud/kubernetes-cluster`

 **Config Variant 1**: